 Travel to Bir can involve planes, trains, buses, and/or taxi.
+Once you have reached Bir, see the venue details at the venue page for more instructions.

 The closest airport to Bir is Dharamshala airport, which is actually in Gaggal, about 30-45 minutes south of Dharamshala.
 Flights between Delhi and Dharamshala (Gaggal Airport in Kangra) have been suspended, but may be resumed at some point so check with your travel agent or travel websites.
 (Beware: due to weather and other issues, flights to or from Dharamshala can be cancelled at the last minute, so it’s wise to schedule in some breathing room, and maybe a Plan B).
 If your flight does manage to reach Dharamshala airport, you can make the onward journey from there to Bir by bus or taxi (see the relevant sections below for details).